Luya Wang

 Fixed-point-free pseudo-Anosov homeomorphisms, knot Floer homology and the cinquefoil (with Ethan Farber and Braeden Reinoso).
 Geometry and Topology (2024). arXiv:2203.01402.
 Slides.

-A combinatorial proof of invariance of double-point enhanced grid homology (with Timothy Ratigan and Joshua Wang). arXiv:1810.03202.
+A combinatorial proof of invariance of double-point enhanced grid homology (with Timothy Ratigan and Joshua Wang).
+Journal of Knot Theory and Its Ramifications, to appear. arXiv:1810.03202.

 Hyperbolicity of links in thickened surfaces (with Colin Adams, Carlos Albors-Riera, Beatrix Haddock, Zhiqi Li, Daishiro Nishida and Braeden Reinoso).
 Topology and its Applications (2019). arXiv:1802.05770.